wso2/docs-ei/en/ballerina-integrator/docs/getting-started/quick-start-guide.md

 # Quick Start Guide

-This section helps you to quickly set up and run Ballerina so that you can use it for various solutions.
-Here we
+This section helps you to quickly set up and run Ballerina Integrator so that you can use it for various integration solutions.

 ## Install Ballerina